Environmental-Informatics/assignment-10/README.md

 # Environmental Informatics

-## Assignment 09 - Automated Data Quality Checking with Python
+## Assignment 10 - Descriptive Statistics and Environmental Metrics

 ### Lab Objectives

 On completion of this lab, students will be able to:

-1. Check datasets for gross errors, check for inconsistencies in variables, and check for range problems;
+1. Calculate descriptive statistics for a dataset;
-2. Encapsulate each check in a function, that also returns information on how many data points failed checks; and
+3. Calculate metrics describing ecosystem health; and
-3. Summarize the results of the data quality check.
+3. Generate summary graphs putting statistics and metrics in contect.

 ### Reading Assignment